Piebald madtom: Ecology

-Noturus gladiator is found most commonly on clay or sandy substrate in areas that can provide cover such as leaf or woody debris.
-Environmental cleanliness is a major factor to determine if a habitat is suitable or not.
-Areas that consistently contain silt or have soft muddy bottoms are not proffered by the species.
-The preferred stream width is form 4–15m wide, at a temperature of 20–26 degrees Celsius, is 15–50 cm deep, and has a dissolved oxygen level from 4.6-8.5ppm.
+Noturus gladiator is found most commonly on clay or sandy substrate in areas that can provide cover, such as leaf or woody debris.
+Environmental cleanliness is a major factor in determining if a habitat is suitable or not.
+Areas that consistently contain silt or have soft, muddy bottoms are not preferred by the species.
+The preferred stream width is from 4–15m wide, at a temperature of 20–26 degrees Celsius, is 15–50 cm deep, and has a dissolved oxygen level from 4.6-8.5ppm.
 N. gladiator prefers moderate current.
 Sexual maturity is reached in the second summer, and the average life span is three years.
-N. gladiator's diet consists mainly of aquatic insects such as mayflies, caddis flies, stoneflies, and occasionally small fish when size allows.
-These insects usually only occur in healthy clean streams, which human activity has limited the amount of suitable streams for these prey items.
-Like all catfish they have pectoral and dorsal spines which ward off predators.
-These spines are one of the four different variations of spines in noturus catfish.
+N. gladiators diet consists mainly of aquatic insects such as mayflies, caddisflies, stoneflies, and occasionally small fish when size allows.
+These insects usually only occur in healthy, clean streams, which human activity has limited the amount of suitable streams for these prey items.
+Like all catfish, they have pectoral and dorsal spines, which ward off predators.
+These spines are one of the four different variations of spines in Noturus catfish.
 The dorsal spine of N. gladiator has six to twelve teeth on the rear edge and more large teeth on the front.

 Life history

 The spawning period is during the summer months, starting in June and running through August.
 The clutch sizes consist of anywhere from reported seventy to one-hundred oocytes.
-Dry mass, clutch size, and clutch volume, has been found to be directly correlated to female size.
+Dry mass, clutch size, and clutch volume have been found to be directly correlated to female size.
 The males guard the nests and do not retreat when disturbed.
 Males stay on the nest after the young hatch and until they are free swimming.
 The most common nest sites are under rocks or in discarded cans or jugs.
 Males that do not have a nest to guard still will find a nest site and guard it until the mating season is over.
 Growth is rapid over N. gladiators lifespan.
-After the first three months of life N. Gladiator will be 35–40mm, and after the first year, 45–50mm.
-Sexually mature adults are between 40mm to well over 100mm.
+After the first three months of life, N. gladiator will be 35–40mm, and after the first year, 45–50mm.
+Sexually mature adults are between 40mm and well over 100mm.
 Their egg size is relatively large compared to their body size, and the intensive parental care given to the young helps maintain the species' populations.
-In captivity N. gladiator has been found to be easily induced to spawn.
+In captivity, N. gladiator has been found to be easily induced to spawn.